dmvorg/php-resque/README.md

 Called whenever a job fails.
 Arguments passed (in this order) include:

 * Exception - The exception that was thrown when the job failed
-* Resque_Job - The job that failed
+* Resque\Job - The job that failed

 #### afterEnqueue ####

-Called after a job has been queued using the `Resque::enqueue` method.
+Called after a job has been queued using the `Resque\Resque::enqueue` method.
 Arguments passed (in this order) include:

 * Class - string containing the name of scheduled job